pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 at low speeds?
 Search online for stick–slip motion.
 {: .notice--primary}

-For very short moves, the robot may not always the configured speed since it has to slow down in time to stop precisely on target.
+For very short moves, the robot may not always reach the configured speed since it has to slow down in time to stop precisely on target.
 So the drive and turn speed settings are more like speed limits that it will reach when possible.